 The Work Support Center will be part of the new WiNGS Center and is aimed at helping women prepare for and keep higher paying jobs.
 Through technical training via our computer lab, women have the opportunity to develop “hard skills”.
 “Soft skills” training will also be provided to help women develop personal qualities that enhance peer interactions, job performance and career prospects.
-Also under the umbrella of the Work Support Center, women will have an opportunity to work on their job search, resume development and interview skills, including access to free wifi and computers, if needed.
+Also under the umbrella of the Work Support Center, women will have an opportunity to work on their job search, resume development and interview skills, including access to free WiFi and computers.

 Expansion of Existing Programs